samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-Low_Volume.md

 **Description**:

-> Run 10-15min up to Easy-Moderate, RPE 6 to warm up, then this week repeat 8
+> Run 10-15min up to Easy-Moderate, RPE6 to warm up, then this week repeat 8
 > Hard, RPE9, 1-minute efforts, recovering for a minute after each; run 10min
-> Easy, RPE 4 to cool down for a total of about 40 minutes of running
+> Easy, RPE4 to cool down for a total of about 40 minutes of running

 ### Friday